Macedonian nationalism: Balkan Wars and First World War

 During the Balkan Wars and the First World War the area was exchanged several times between Bulgaria and Serbia.
 The IMARO supported the Bulgarian army and authorities when they took temporary control over Vardar Macedonia.
-On the other hand, Serbian authorities put pressure on local people to declare themselves Serbs: they disbanded local governments, established by IMARO in Ohrid, Veles and other cities and persecuted Bulgarian priests and teachers, forcing them to flee and replacing them with Serbians.
+During this period, the political autonomism was abandoned as tactics, and annexation by Bulgaria was supported.
+On the other hand, Serbian authorities put pressure on local people to declare themselves Serbs: they disbanded local governments, established by IMARO in Ohrid, Veles and other cities and persecuted Bulgarian Excharchist priests and teachers, forcing them to flee and replacing them with Serbians.
 Serbian troops enforced a policy of disarming the local militia, accompanied by beatings and threats.
-During this period the political autonomism was abandoned as tactics and annexationist positions were supported, aiming eventual incorporation of the area into Bulgaria.
+The wars arguably even reinforced the rival Macedonian and Bulgarian narratives of national consciousness in the region, the first one consequently being adopted in the interwar period by the left-wing of IMARO.